karamoko17/NoSQL_project/README.md

 - MongoDB: Basic Commands and Data Manipulation.
 - OrientDB: Introduction and Configuration.
 These tutorials are ideal for learning how to use NoSQL databases in hands-on, interactive environments.
+Contains instructions to install and use `redis`, `mongo` and `OrientDB`, and uses `Jupyter notebook` to interact with the databases in Python or shell.

 <h2 id="Prerequisites">🤖 Prerequisites</h2>